fastlane-old/refresher/README.md

 `refresher` also caches the latest version number for ~5 minutes.
 The only thing that is stored is a log of the current time.
 No user specific information is being stored.

+You can see the generated stats on [https://refresher.fastlane.tools/](https://refresher.fastlane.tools/)

 # License
 This project is licensed under the terms of the MIT license.
 See the LICENSE file.